What is the current global durian market outlook?

-The global durian market is forecasted to reach USD 16.89 billion by 2030, with an annual growth rate of 9.4% during the period from 2025 to 2030.
-China accounts for 91% of the global demand for durians, with demand increasing by 400% over the past two years.
-Durians are becoming increasingly popular not only in Asia but also in European and North American markets due to their health benefits and wide application in food products.
+The global durian market is experiencing robust growth, projected to reach USD 16.89 billion by 2030 with an impressive annual growth rate of 9.4% from 2025 to 2030.
+This surge is largely driven by escalating demand, particularly from China, which alone accounts for 91% of global durian consumption and has seen a 400% increase in demand over the last two years.
+Beyond Asia, durians are also gaining popularity in European and North American markets, attributed to their recognized health benefits and versatile applications in various food products.

 Vietnam and Thailand are major exporters, with Vietnam’s fruit and vegetable exports reaching USD 7.1 billion in 2024, of which durians accounted for 50%.
 Vietnam’s durian exports to China in 2024 grew by 43%, thanks to competitive pricing.
 This growth has helped thousands of farmers improve their incomes and contributed to economic development.